dacharyc/prfocus-website/content/en/docs/pull-requests/all-prs.md

 The available options change depending on the context in which you open the menu.
 For example, if a PR is closed or merged, one of the options in the context menu is "Archive PR."
 If the pull request is open, this option is not available.

 If you have [created tags]({{< ref "docs/pull-requests/dashboards/tagged-prs.md#create-a-tag" >}}) to apply your own categorization to pull requests, you'll see an "Apply Tags" option in the context menu.
 Tagged PRs get a tag icon in the summary to indicate they have a tag.
 You can view them in any of the relevant default dashboards, or get a focused view of them by applying filters in the [Tagged PRs dashboard]({{< ref "docs/pull-requests/dashboards/tagged-prs.md" >}}).
+If you have applied tags to a PR, you'll see a "Remove Tags" option in the context menu.

 You can always select "Open in GitHub" to immediately interact with the PR on GitHub.
 Or you can click into the pull request details to view the details without leaving PR Focus.